Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 parentMap.init('child', childMap);
 ```

-The 'baggage' is a special instance of `makeScalarBigMapStore`.
-The backing data is stored in a well-known per-vat location, so each version can be given a reference.
-These are, of course, distinct objects, just like running the same program twice results in distinct objects within each invocation.
-But for every piece of data that v1 wrote into the baggage, v2 can read an equivalent item from the baggage it receives.
+The "baggage" is a special instance of `makeScalarBigMapStore`, with backing data is stored in a well-known per-vat location so each version can be given a reference.
+For every piece of data that v1 wrote into the baggage, v2 can read an equivalent item from the baggage it receives.
+However, any data associated with such items that v1 did _not_ write into baggage is lost -- v2 is a distinct process from v1, with its own independent heap and virtual memory.

 While the baggage can use any suitable keys, at least one of the baggage keys should be a piece of plain data such as a string.
 The v2 vat starts out with nothing but baggage and a pile of source code, and source code can carry strings but not object references.
 So to allow v2 to get started, it must be able to do at least one `baggage.get('string')`.
 The value it retrieves from that initial call can be a durable object, which then might be usable as a second key.
 But without at least one plain-data key, v2 won't be able to extract anything from the baggage.